This post is part of a series on functional testing using the test pyramid.

 - The development team that writes the component also automates its tests.
 Some companies have a QE person in the team do this, others have engineers write their own test automation.

-- It’s not a good idea to have a separate team from the development team automate the component tests, as the communication of what should be automated takes too long and loses details.
+- It’s not a good idea to have a separate team from the development team automate the component tests.
+The communication of what should be automated takes too long and loses details.
 Don’t farm out this testing to a separate offshore team — you won’t save money.

 What to test?